 Criminals often use phishing scam techniques to create a fake clone of a popular website or email.
 Unsuspecting victims who receive such emails click on a link in the email under the belief that it came from a trusted company.
 The link can then unleash viruses, trackers, or malware, or bring you to a website designed to look like the actual retailer, but instead steals your login or payment information.
 You can learn more about phishing scams and how they work here: Phishing Explained: Everything You Need to Know About Phishing Scams.

-How can I stay safe from scams when Black Friday or Cyber Monday shopping?
+How can I stay safe from scams when shopping on Black Friday or Cyber Monday?

 - Stick with trusted websites when shopping online.
 By relying on big-name companies for your online shopping, you can avoid the headaches and financial impact of possible scams.